-MailChimp’s DIY Email Template Editor – Monks’ Review
+MailChimp’s DIY Email Template Editor – An Important Review

 Sending a marketing email is no longer restricted to typing a good email copy in a few sentences and hitting “Send”.
 Email marketing has progressed to great heights and nowadays emails are “built” as per custom requirements of the campaign.
-Email developers (like the Monks in our Monastery) hand code email templates that marketers use to send to subscribers by loading the templates into ESPs.
+Email developers (like us) hand code email templates that marketers use to send to subscribers by loading the templates into ESPs.

-From our expertise in coding over 3500 email templates for our global clients, Monks have hands-on experience of working with different ESPs and shall enlighten you with the pros and cons of using the editors offered by different ESPs.
+From our expertise in coding over 60,000 email templates for our 5000+ global clients, We have hands-on experience of working with different ESPs and shall enlighten you with the pros and cons of using the editors offered by different ESPs.

 Let’s begin with the most popular amongst the DIY email editors – MailChimp Email Editor.

-Please note that this review is purely based on the overall experience the Monks have had and is not at all influenced or subjective to any promotional purposes.
+Please note that this review is purely based on the overall experience we have had and is not at all influenced or subjective to any promotional purposes.

 MailChimp is the first name that comes to the mind when you think of a powerful email builder with various features to ease the end-user woes while being free-to-use to an extent.
 This is greatly helpful for small businesses with a shoestring budget and for those who don’t have a vast subscriber list yet want the flexibility to build an email template on their own.